mh182/comprehensive-rust/src/exercises/day-1/afternoon.md

 # Day 1: Afternoon Exercises

-You should do following exercises:
+You should do following Rustlings exercises:

 - `variables5`
 - `variables6`